Éamon de Valera: Opposition leader (1948–1951)

-After de Valera had spent sixteen years in power without answering the crucial questions of partition and republican status the public demanded a change from Fianna Fáil government.
+After de Valera had spent sixteen years in power without answering the crucial questions of partition and republican status the public demanded a change from the Fianna Fáil government.
 In the 1948 election, de Valera lost the outright majority he had enjoyed since 1933.
 It initially looked as if the National Labour Party would give Fianna Fáil enough support to stay in office as a minority government, but National Labour insisted on a formal coalition agreement, something de Valera was unwilling to concede.
 However, while Fianna Fáil was six seats short of a majority, it was still by far the largest party in the Dáil, with 37 more TDs than the next largest party and rival, Fine Gael (the successor to Cumann na nGaedheal).
 Conventional wisdom held that de Valera would remain Taoiseach with the support of independent deputies.

 This belief came to nought when (after the final votes were counted) the other parties realised that if they banded together, they would have only one seat fewer than Fianna Fáil, and would be able to form a government with the support of at least seven independents.
 The result was the First Inter-Party Government, with John A. Costello of Fine Gael as its compromise candidate for Taoiseach.
 Costello was duly nominated, consigning de Valera to opposition for the first time in 16 years.
 The following year, Costello declared Ireland as a republic, leaving partition as the most pressing political issue of the day.

 De Valera, now Leader of the Opposition, left the actual parliamentary practice of opposing the government to his deputy, Seán Lemass, and himself embarked on a world campaign to address the issue of partition.
-He visited the United States, Australia, New Zealand and India, and in the latter country, was the last guest of the Governor-General, Lord Mountbatten of Burma, before he was succeeded by the first Indian-born Governor-General.
+He visited the United States, Australia, New Zealand and India, and in the latter country, was the last guest of the governor-general, Lord Mountbatten of Burma, before he was succeeded by the first Indian-born Governor-General.
 In Melbourne, Australia, de Valera was feted by the powerful Catholic Archbishop Daniel Mannix, at the centenary celebrations of the diocese of Melbourne.
-He attended mass-meetings at Xavier College, and addressed the assembled Melbourne Celtic Club.
-In Brisbane, Australia, at the request of the influential and long serving Archbishop Duhig de Valera laid the foundation stone for the new High School building at Marist Brothers College Rosalie.
+He attended mass meetings at Xavier College, and addressed the assembled Melbourne Celtic Club.
+In Brisbane, Australia, at the request of the influential and long-serving Archbishop Duhig, de Valera laid the foundation stone for the new High School building at Marist Brothers College Rosalie.
 In October 1950, just thirty years after his dramatic escape from Lincoln Gaol, he returned to Lincoln and received the freedom of the gaol.
 The Anti-Partition of Ireland League of Great Britain marked the occasion with a dinner in his honour and the toast was 'Anglo-Irish Friendship'.
 A key message in de Valera's campaign was that Ireland could not join the recently established North Atlantic Treaty Organization as long as Northern Ireland was in British hands; although Costello's government favoured alliance with NATO, de Valera's approach won more widespread support and prevented the state from signing the treaty.